aws-samples/contact-center-genai-agent/README.md

 - For the maximum tokens per chunk entry, use **600** for the Titan embedding model.
 (If you are using the Cohere embedding model, use **512**).
 This represents about a full page of text.
 - For the percentage overlap, use **10** percent.
 - Leave the four entries for Index Details at their default values (index name, vector field name, metadata field name, and text field name).
-- For the Blog Post Artifacts entry, enter the name (not the URL or ARN) of the S3 bucket you created above (for example, "blog-artifacts-(your-account-number)").
+- For the CloudFormation Stack Artifacts entry, enter the name of the S3 bucket (not the URL or ARN) you created above (for example, "blog-artificts-(your-account-number)").

 Note that this CloudFormation stack can be used for any Bedrock Knowledge base instance you may need using S3 as a data source.